google/WebFundamentals/src/_langs/en/tools/javascript/console/console-reference.markdown

 layout: article
 title: "Console API Reference"
 seotitle: "Console API Reference"
-description: "Write to the console, reate JavaScript profiles, and start debugging sessions with the console API."
+description: "Write to the console, create JavaScript profiles, and start debugging sessions with the console API."
-introduction: "Write to the console, reate JavaScript profiles, and start debugging sessions with the console API."
+introduction: "Write to the console, create JavaScript profiles, and start debugging sessions with the console API."
 article:
   written_on: 2015-04-14
   updated_on: 2015-05-12